-The cutback in production impacted by the slow take-off from secured orders and low market demands had put pressure on the gross profit margin resulting in a minor decrease from 22.70% in FYE 2018 to 21.79% in FYE 2019, offset by the changes in the useful life of the plant and machinery.
+The cutback in production impacted by the slow take-off from secured orders and low market demands had put pressure on the gross profit margin resulting in a decrease from 21.79% in FYE 2019 to 13.08% in FYE 2020.

 The higher raw material prices further impacted the gross profit margin of our products.
 CEPCO was not able to transfer the price increase to customers due to earlier quotations and price competition.
-The Company also suffered pressure of downward selling price from competitors and this further depressed the margin of our products.
+The Company also suffered the pressure of downward selling price from competitors and, this further depressed the margin of our products.
 As a result, the overall gross profit margin was adversely affected.